 Your SSDI benefits should begin in the month of your date of entitlement, which translates to either five full months on the calendar from the date you became disabled or to 12 months prior to the date your application was filed (whichever comes later).
 Although this confuses many applicants, SSDI benefits do not extend back to the date that you became disabled.

 How will my benefits be explained to me?

 If you are awarded SSDI benefits, the Social Security Administration will send you a Notice of Award that includes your date of entitlement, the amount for every month of back benefits available to you, and the total amount in benefits you will receive.
 Further, your Notice of Award will identify the amount in benefits that are withheld for direct payment to your SSDI attorney.

 If you are toying with the idea of bringing your SSDI claim without an attorney’s professional legal counsel, you may want to think again.
 The SSDI claim process is complicated and laborious, and because you are either injured or have become ill, you’re likely not in a great position to take on this significant task alone.
 Further, many SSDI claims are denied on their first pass, and the SSDI appeals process is even more complex.
 Put succinctly, you really do need an SSDI attorney in your corner if you want to help ensure that you receive the benefits to which you are entitled.

-It’s in Your Best Interest to Consult With an Experienced South Carolina SSDI Attorney Today
+It’s in Your Best Interest to Consult with an Experienced SSDI Attorney Today

-Obtaining the SSDI benefits you need can be a lengthy, complicated process, but the reputable SSDI attorneys at McCravy Law in South Carolina have reserves of valuable experience successfully helping clients like you do just that.
-To learn more, please don’t wait to contact or call us at 864-388-9100 today.
+Obtaining the SSDI benefits you need can be a lengthy, complicated process, but the reputable SSDI attorneys at McCravy Law File For Disability Office offers valuable experience while successfully helping clients like you do just that.
+To learn more, please don’t wait to contact or call us today at 1-833-FILESSA.